How to file a gift tax return?

 File a gift tax return in MyTax (tax.fi/mytax).

 If you file a gift tax return or information relating to a gift tax return late, you may be required to pay a late-filing penalty or punitive tax increase.

 How to file online

 If you are a gift recipient, you are expected to log on to MyTax with your e-bank codes and complete the return during the session.
 The e-Service will guide you step by step.
-It allows you to add enclosures such as a deed of gift or deed of sale/purchase.

 Similarly, it lets you the return as unfinished and continue filing later.
 You are free to continue editing your input until such time as the Tax Administration starts processing the return.
 If necessary, the Tax Administration might ask you to provide further details at a later stage.

 When the Tax Administration has finished processing the return and assessed the tax you must pay, the demand note is displayed in MyTax.
 It will additionally be sent to you by post.
 MyTax also has a feature for paying the tax.